 Evaluation Period #1

 Priorities & Limitations

 - Preference will be given to students who are first-authors of scholarly research or creative presentations.

 - The maximum amount awarded will range between $300 - $500.

 - Students may receive only 1 Travel Grant for the academic year.

 - For projects that involve more than one student, a maximum of 2 travel grants can be awarded.
 The application must identify the student's co-author who is also applying for a travel grant.

 - Incomplete Faculty Evaluation forms

-Make sure that you have every section of the Faculty Evaluation form complete before submitting.
+Make sure that you have completed every section of the Faculty Evaluation form before submitting.
 This includes the Match Approval, AND the “ranking” on the bottom of the page.
 Appropriate faculty/staff signatures are required.

 - Missing degree plans